 Led by Robert Lurye

-Decades of scientific studies and published research show that the majority of people completing the program obtain significant reductions in medical and psychological symptoms across a wide range of diagnoses.
+Decades of scientific studies and published research shows that many people completing the program including daily home practices obtain reductions of stress related symptoms and improve wellness across a wide range of diagnoses.
 The class provides participants with life-long tools that foster increased focus, resilience, balance, and peace of mind.
 It is beneficial for anyone wishing to establish a foundation in mindfulness and a daily meditation practice.

 Stress: Reduces stress from work, family, life transitions, or feeling overwhelmed.

 Psychological Distress: Learn tools to positively manage anxiety, mood problems, sleep disturbances, panic, and eating disorders.
 Become less judgmental and critical of self and others.

 Medical Conditions: Develop enhanced ability to manage chronic illness and pain.